freddydrew/JKPhoto/README.md

 # Justin Koebele Photo

 ### About
+I built [Justin Koebele Photo](http://www.justinkoebelephoto.com/) for my buddy Justin.
+I had already made [Fredducation](https://www.fredducation.co/) and knew where to begin with creating a website.
+I learned a ton from making my language learning blog and took those lessons to this project.
+Justin wanted a place to show off his photography without using social media apps, which is something that resonated with me.
+This website is something we are proud of and hope you enjoy.

 ### How was the site built?
 For those that are curious as to how I made it or how one can make a similar site using [Django](https://www.djangoproject.com/), we've made the code available to all. **Below is a nonexhaustive list of tools used to build the site.**